 Social has its own tone.
 Interactions are public and your brand will judged on how well it responds.
 Many customers are tired of scripted replies and canned responses, so if you are going to use these think carefully about how and when they are appropriate.

-Customers appreciate personalised replies from agents who are experienced and knowledgeable.
+Customers appreciate personalised replies from agents who are experienced and knowledgeable and can manage social media complaints with confidence.

 Here are a few tips to help you get started: